 The overwhelming amount of stimulation available today has distracted us from another important fact: that we’re living in a golden age of art and creativity.

 The business model in the art/entertainment world used to be extremely hierarchical.
-Either you were some random Jane Doe fighting for scraps in the local bar scene, or you were Michael Jackson, building a goddamn amusement park to greater express your complex shades of pedophilia.
+Either you were some random Jane Doe fighting for scraps in the local bar scene, or you were Michael Jackson, building a goddamn amusement park to express your complex shades of pedophilia in ever greater detail.
 There was no in-between.
 You were either a superstar, or you were broke.

 Today, there’s almost nothing but the middle.
 I can get on Spotify and immediately discover half a dozen obscure bands that play exactly the kind of weird music that I’m into… AND those obscure bands can at least make a part-time living off of it.10 I can get online and binge-watch foreign documentaries with little to no effort.
 Even Hollywood seems to have had a few new ideas for the first time in eight years.
 2019 was actually a great year for film!11